SevenImm/Wk4-Code-Quiz04/README.md

 - When the quiz starts: time starts,
 - if an answer is wrong: subtract 10 seconds,
 - if time runs out before the quiz is over: move the user to the result page.
+## Feature/Highscore:
+For this branch I want to store the user score and initials into local storage for future use:
+- When the user submits the form,
+- User string & score get stored in local storage.

 # HOTFIX🔥🔥🔥